 Qualities of a High School Teacher

-When polled, High School Teachers say the following skills are most frequently used in their jobs:
+High School Teachers state the following job skills are important in their day-to-day work.

 Instructing: Teaching others how to do something.